Image supplied by permission

 What do others say about the course?

 “Really enjoyed the session.
 Great worked examples.
 Great to have a lawyer who is also a stickler for detail.
-Great integration with the Style Guide.
+Great integration with our Style Guide.
 Really builds on pyramid principle.”
-(Economist, Monitor)

 “Makes you think carefully about what you’re saying.
 Great speaker.
 Really enjoyed the session.
 Really practical.”